Agreement on Climate Change, Trade and Sustainability (ACCTS) Overview

 Why is an Agreement on Climate Change, Trade and Sustainability important ?

 New Zealand’s trade policy is focused on doubling the value of our exports over the coming decade.
-One of the ways we achieve this is through the conclusion of trade agreements, which creates opportunities for New Zealand businesses, in turn boosting the economy.
-The ACCTS opens new markets for New Zealand exporters and, as an open plurilateral agreement, will grow in commercial benefit over time as new members join.
+One of the ways we achieve this is through the conclusion of trade agreements, which create opportunities for New Zealand businesses, in turn boosting the economy.
+ACCTS opens new markets for New Zealand exporters and, as an open plurilateral agreement, will grow in commercial benefit over time as new members join.

-We also need international trade architecture that is fit for purpose to harness the opportunities offered by the green transition and accelerate global decarbonisation.
+We also need an international trade architecture that is fit for purpose to harness the opportunities offered by the green transition and accelerate global decarbonisation.

-The case for using trade rules to discipline fossil fuel subsidies is particularly compelling.
-The OECD and IEA estimate in 2022 countries are subsidising fossil fuel production and consumption to the tune of USD 1.4 trillion per year.
-In contrast, global investment in renewable energy was USD 495 billion in 2022 – half of what was spent subsidising fossil fuels.
-Subsidies make these greenhouse gas emitting fuels cheaper to produce and buy, acting as an incentive to use and produce&;;nbsp;more.
+In contrast, global investment in renewable energy was US$ 728 billion in 2024, and while growing is still significantly lower than what was spent subsidising fossil fuels.
+Subsidies make these greenhouse gas emitting fuels cheaper to produce and buy, acting as an incentive to use and produce more.
 Just as trade rules are used in the World Trade Organization (WTO) context to address industrial and agricultural subsidies, they have an important role to play here also.

 How will this help multilateral efforts in trade and climate change?